rflandau/Orv/README.md

 If you know that your tree will grow quickly (at least initially), you can start it "with a hoard".
 Rather than starting a vault by creating a vk with height 0, start the node with an arbitrary height, thus allowing the vk to subsume other vks without vying for root control.

+## Heartbeats

+There are two kinds of heartbeats: service heartbeats and vault heartbeats.
+They are detailed below.

+All heartbeats also receive an acknowledgement (HEARTBEAT_ACK) which child nodes can leverage the lack of to consider their parent AWOL.

+### Service Heartbeats

+Service heartbeats are sent from a leaf to its parent to refresh the staleness of the included services.
+Service heartbeats may encapsulate any number of services offered by the leaf (though they will be rejected if a service not registered to the leaf is found; all valid services in the heartbeat message will still be refreshed).

+Leaves have the discretion to send one heartbeat for all services or a separate heartbeat for each service or any combination therein.

+For example:
+- An IoT device probably has a single driver program that handles all "services" (thermistor, barometer, etc) and therefore wants to send a single heartbeat that refreshes the staleness of each.
+- A server probably has a number of different programs running independently (DNS, NAT, etc) and wants each to be able to refresh its staleness individually (per interface).
+If all services from a single leaf had to be updated together, a developer would need to write a helper service to group each existing service (which we should not ask of a developer).

+They have the form: HEARTBEAT{Id:123, Services:[ServiceA, ServiceB, ...]}

+### Vault Heartbeats

+Vault heartbeats are sent from a child VK to its parent to ensure the parent does not prune its branch.

+They have the form: VK_HEARTBEAT{Id:123}.

+## Status Requests

+The only exception to the `HELLO` introduction is `STATUS` messages, which can be issued by anyone, including nodes not part of the vault.

+## Making Requests of a Vault

+TODO discuss GET and LIST requests

 # Other Design Decisions